FunnelKit

 Yes, you can track individual product performance, customer behavior, and other key metrics using Google Analytics.

 Yes, it can.
-If you use FunnelKit for analytics, we recommend disabling the "Ecommerce" tracking features in other plugins to prevent the 'Purchase' event from firing twice.
+If you use other methods or plugins, we recommend disabling the "eCommerce tracking" feature in other plugins to prevent the 'Purchase' event from firing twice.

-Yes, FunnelKit captures the initial purchase value of subscription products.
+Yes, you can track subscriptions by capturing the initial purchase value of subscription products.
 You get the purchase events of product ID, subscription item, value, and other recurring data to track your subscriptions.

 Here are some additional resources for you: